 Special project assignments are determined annually.
 Summer assignment placements are announced to the RD staff in the spring term.

-As a new employee to Northeastern, placements are determined based on candidate experience, University needs, and vacancies on campus.
+As a new employee to Northeastern, community assignments are determined based on candidate experience, University needs, and vacancies on campus.

-Each spring, RD building assignments are evaluated for the upcoming academic year and apartment and office relocation to restage staff takes place over the course of the summer.
+Each spring, RD building assignments are evaluated for the upcoming academic year and RDs are placed based on the needs of the department and their professional development.
+Apartment and office relocation (if applicable) takes place over the course of the summer.

 For health and humanitarian reasons, no animals (other than fish) are allowed in residence facilities.
 Fish may be kept in containers with a maximum capacity equal to or less than 25 gallons.
-Persons with disabilities should contact the Director of Residential Life to make arrangements for trained service animals.
+Persons with the need of a service or support animal can work with the Director of Residential Life and the Disability Resource Center to gain approval.

 RDs are provided with a University meal plan which includes 19 meals per week and 8 guest passes each term.
-The meal plan is linked to the employee Husky card, and can be used at virtually any food-service venue on campus.
+The meal plan is linked to the employee Husky card, and can be used at virtually any food-service venue on campus that accept meal swipes.
 In addition, RDs receive $120.00 in Husky Dollars to be used at vendor locations on Northeastern’s campus and surrounding areas.
 For a complete listing of vendor locations, please follow this link: http://www.northeastern.edu/huskycard.